1996 Fiesta Bowl

-The 1996 Tostitos Fiesta Bowl game was a post-season college football bowl game which served as the Bowl Alliance's designated national championship game for the 1995 college football season.
-Played on January 2, 1996, at Sun Devil Stadium in Tempe, Arizona, the game matched the two top-ranked teams in the nation, No. 1 Nebraska of the Big Eight and No. 2 Florida of the Southeastern Conference (SEC).
-The 38 point margin was at the time, the largest defeat in National Championship game history, until 2023.
+The 1996 Tostitos Fiesta Bowl game was a post-season college football bowl game that was played on January 2, 1996, at Sun Devil Stadium in Tempe, Arizona as part of 1995 college football season.
+The game was the first national championship game held under the auspices of the Bowl Alliance, which had been formed prior to the season.

+The bowl featured No. 1 ranked, defending national champion, and Big Eight Conference champion Nebraska against No. 2 ranked Florida, the champion of the Southeastern Conference.
+Nebraska won the game by 38 points, with a final score of 62–24, to repeat as national champions for the second time in school history after doing so in 1970 and 1971.
+Nebraska's 38 point victory was, at the time, the largest defeat in National Championship game history and a record that stood until the 2023 College Football Playoff National Championship, when Georgia defeated TCU by 58 points.

 Teams

 The game was billed as a classic No. 1 vs. No. 2 matchup, featuring two completely different but equally potent offenses.
 Oddsmakers had made Nebraska about a 3-point favorite going into the game.
 However, many experts picked Florida to win, as it was thought that Nebraska's option attack would not succeed very well on Sun Devil Stadium's grass field, and that the passing arm of Florida quarterback Danny Wuerffel would be too deadly for Nebraska to stop.